roghayefazli/YOLO-Diffusion-Image-Editing/README.md

 Generates a new background according to the text prompt.

-Responsibilities:

-* Background synthesis
-* Prompt conditioning
-* Noise removal

 ⸻

 conditioned_generator.py

-Produces the final edited image.
+Produces the final edited image by combining generated background and preserved objects.

-Responsibilities:

-* Conditional image generation
-* Guided diffusion
-* Image reconstruction

 ⸻